BEASTgg/6thsem/README.md

 # Welcome to 6th Sem!
+## New Sem New Pain , Dont forget to take care of yourself through these pains!

 ## ⭐ this 6 times?
 ### Disclaimer: The handler(s) of this repository will not be responsible for any wrong assignments and/or any other discrepencies caused on your end.
 #### Click on [Stream Headers](https://github.com/PixMusicaX/6thsem/blob/main/README.md#cseiot) for corresponding Syllabus.
 Click on [Subject Headers](https://github.com/PixMusicaX/6thsem/blob/main/README.md#compiler-design-2) for corresponding questions.